 It’s only when they have a number of experiences of being told something by someone and trusting that person and being let down that creates a distrust in them and a need to filter what they should believe and what they shouldn’t believe.

 Now is the Time to Build Trust and Friendship

-Building trust and friendship with your godchild is something that will be easier to do while they are young and more trusting.
+Building trust and friendship with your godchild is something that will be easier to do while they are young.

 Take time to simply be with them if possible.
 Listen to them and have fun with them.
 Be honest with them as they are honest with you, don’t give them reason to doubt you.

 This will create golden memories for them and strong bonds of trust with you.

 2. Young Children Learn Better